 Hydrangeas have been a southern landscape staple for generations.
-With their beautiful iconic blooms and wide assortment of shapes and colors, they have been a long time favorite from zone 5 to 9.
+With their beautiful iconic blooms and a wide assortment of shapes and colors, they have been a long-time favorite from zone 5 to 9.
 Some varieties are seen as far north as zone 3.

 Also known as wild hydrangeas, they are native to the United States.
 It is a large shrub, growing up to 6 feet tall.
 Most people will plant this as a hedge plant.
 Its scientific name, Hydrangea arborescens, comes from the word "arbor" meaning tree, because of its branching habits and size.
 Their bloom time is between June and September.
 Their blooms are typically white, with a round shape, and smaller than the big leaf varieties, which we will delve into next.

 "Annabelle" is the most common of the smooth hydrangeas.
 Its blooms look like large snowballs and can grow to be twelve inches in diameter.